 Wildlife Watching Tips

-Some areas, including the Wichita Mountains National Wildlife Refuge, even have viewing areas.
+Some areas, including the Wichita Mountains Wildlife Refuge, have viewing areas.
 When visiting these towns, it is important to remember these are wild animals.
 By feeding them human food, you can damage their digestive system and even make them more susceptible to predation.